chaofengc/IQA-PyTorch/README.md

 ## Introduction

-This is a image quality assessment toolbox with pure python.
+This is a image quality assessment toolbox with pure python and pytorch.
 We provide the following features:

-- Support many mainstream full reference (FR) and no reference (NR) metrics
+- **Comprehensive.** Support many mainstream full reference (FR) and no reference (NR) metrics
-- Support training new DNN models with several public IQA datasets
+- **Flexible.** Support training new DNN models with several public IQA datasets
-- Most methods support pytorch backward
+- **Differentiable.** Most methods support pytorch backward
-- Simple inference and benchmark script
+- **Convenient.** Quick inference and benchmark script
-- Results calibration of our implementation with original matlab scripts (if exist)
+- **Accurate.** Results calibration of our implementation with original matlab scripts (if exist)

 Please refer to [Awesome-Image-Quality-Assessment](https://github.com/chaofengc/Awesome-Image-Quality-Assessment) for a comprehensive summary of IQA methods, as well as download links for IQA datasets.
 Below are details of supported methods and datasets in this project.